Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers-2.md

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-header4new.jpg){.aligncenter .size-full .wid}

 If you have not yet opened all of the tabs in both drag chains, do so at this time.
 You can slip a small flat head screw driver under each tab to pop them open.
+One side of each tab has a hinge (Don't remove this side) and a catch.
+Make sure you unclip them on the catch side, not the hinge side.
 We will be replacing the Y-axis drag chain, and upgrading it to a larger size, so you can remove this drag chain entirely at this time.

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-opendragchain.jpg){.align-center .size-medium}